akshaysuresh1/agriyield_viz/README.md

 ## Mapping Historical Crop Yields in India

-Here, we build an interactive dashboard using Python to visualize district-level distributions of annual crop yields in India.
+We build an interactive dashboard using Python to visualize district-level distributions of annual crop yields in India.

 Crops: Rice, Wheat, Sugarcane, Cotton, Groundnut <br>
 Years covered in data: 1990 &ndash; 2017 <br>